aosabook/500lines/spreadsheet/chapter.md

   } };
 ```

-We put an extra check on the result of `querySelector` because moving upward from **A1** will produce the selector `#A0`, which has no corresponding element, and so will not trigger a focus change — the same goes with pressing **DOWN** at the bottom row.
+We put an extra check on the result of `querySelector` because moving upward from **A1** will produce the selector `#A0`, which has no corresponding element, and so will not trigger a focus change — the same goes for pressing **DOWN** at the bottom row.

-_FIXME: to be continued…_
+Now we define the `reset()` function, invoked by the `↻` button, to restore the `sheet` its initial contents:

 ```js
   // Default sheet content, with some data cells and one formula cell.
   $scope.reset = ()=>{ $scope.sheet = { A1: 1874, B1: '+', C1: 2046, D1: '⇒', E1: '=A1+C1' } }
 ```

+When the browser reloads the page, we would try restoring the `sheet` content from its previous state from the [localStorage](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Storage#localStorage), or default to the initial content if it’s our first time here:

 ```js
   // Define the initializer, and immediately call it